Archdiocese of Cape Town

 With the admission of the Catholic Church by the colonial authorities in 1805 and after clarifying difficulties with the Holy See, Pope Pius VII established the Vicariate Apostolic of the Cape of Good Hope in 1818, which included the nearby regions to the East and North.

-On 11 January 1951 Pope Pius XII established by Papal Bull the Ecclesiastical Hierarchy in the Union of South Africa and set up the New Ecclesiastical Province of Cape Town, it means the Archdiocese of Cape Town and the suffragan dioceses of Aliwal, Oudtshoorn, Port Elizabeth, Queenstown and De Aar
+On 11 January 1951 Pope Pius XII established by Papal Bull the Ecclesiastical Hierarchy in the Union of South Africa and set up the New Ecclesiastical Province of Cape Town, it includes the Archdiocese of Cape Town and the suffragan dioceses of Aliwal, Oudtshoorn, Port Elizabeth, Queenstown and De Aar.